Jwho303/UnityInMemoryDatabase/README.md

 This system drives all the balls in play towards a target cube.
 When a ball reaches its cube it is assigned the color of the cube and a new random cube Id is assigned.
 No balls start in play.

 ### CubeSystem
-Converserly, a few cubes start in play.
+Conversely, a few cubes start in play.
 This is to demo that already existing GameObject can be added to the `Database` on start and behave as expected.
 Clicking a cube randomizes its color, which is read by the balls.

 ### ColorEntry
-This is a tabke that has no system and only serves as a data set to load data from.
+This is a table that has no system and only serves as a data set to load data from.
 It is populated on start from a scriptable object which hold all the initial color values.

-### Stats
+### Performance
+Tested on my MacBook Pro (15-inch, 2018)
+- 2,6 GHz 6-Core Intel Core i7
+- 16 GB 2400 MHz DDR4
+- Radeon Pro 560X 4 GB

-While stress testing I found that the framerate startes to dip from 60 fps after adding 1000 balls to the scene.
+While stress testing I found that the framerate starts to dip from 60 fps after adding 1000 balls to the scene.
 However this is due to each ball having its own material instance.
 If all balls are using the same material and no color is being set then the system seems start to dip after 3000 balls at 50 fps and the 40 fps at 5000 balls.
 If there are no meshes on screen then the fps starts to diminish at 5000 balls and only goes below 50 fps after 7000 balls.